bgoldman/bgoldman.github.io/_posts/2016-02-21-desktop-organization.md

 tags: [ 'apps', 'optimization', 'organization', 'productivity', 'software', 'tools' ]
 ---

 I'm a big fan of optimizing everything in my life.
 But especially the things I do or use most often, where the optimizations can be easily noticed.
 As a software engineer, I spend the overwhelming majority of my workday in front of my computer.
-This post will focus on optimizations I've made for myself that might be of value to other people.
+This post will focus on desktop app organization optimizations I've made for myself around that might be of value to other people.

-Over the past two years, I've changed most of what I use, and I'm pretty happy with these decisions.
-Hopefully this can save you some time, or introduce you to a new app that might help you with your daily workflow, or maybe more.
+Over the past two years, I've changed how I organize my desktop apps, and I'm pretty happy with how it's turned out.
+Hopefully this can save you some time, or introduce you to a new way of organizing your desktop apps that might help you with your daily workflow, and computer usage in general.

-This post is part of a series, but this one in particular will focus on organizing apps and desktops, and touch on some useful general-purpose apps and tools.
-This series is from the perspective of software development; however, if you're not a software developer, most of these ideas are still relevant.
-Future posts will get into more detail about the hows and whys of these choices, but for the purposes of this post, you can look into the apps I like to use, or you can ignore them and use the same strategies with the apps you already use.
+This post is part of a series, but this one in particular will focus on desktop app organization, and briefly touch on some useful general-purpose apps and tools.
+Future posts will get into more detail about which apps, and the hows and whys of why they were chosen.
+This series is written by a software engineer, but most of these ideas are relevant to anybody that uses their computer a lot.

 Let's get right into it.